 “The work we’ve done out of our Nanaimo office covers a variety of sectors, including power projects, municipal, residential and industrial developments and many more.”

 When proponents are planning a project EDI helps guide them through the environmental components of projects early, continuing through successful project completion

 We have a broad range of skills, and team with other local companies to provide a reliable, proven team.

 “We do a lot of the baseline work to help the proponent put the project in the right place, minimizing environmental effects, and reducing regulatory and schedule risk,” says Ray.

-The team has a team (using the word team a lot) How about a great understanding of both the business world and the regulatory processes, as well as a great deal of experience working with Indigenous and non-Indigenous communities.
+The team has a great understanding of both the business world and the regulatory processes, as well as a great deal of experience working with Indigenous and non-Indigenous communities.